AngelDev06/AlterHook/docs/trampoline.md

 # Trampoline

-A class that is responsible for maintaining a buffer of executable memory which stores the first few relocated instructions of the target function.
-It may also have to generate asm at runtime to make sure relocation doesn't break any instructions (as some instructions depend on their position).
+A class that is responsible for maintaining a buffer of executable memory that stores the first few relocated instructions of the target function.
+It may also have to generate ASM at runtime to make sure relocation doesn't break any instructions (as some instructions depend on their position).
 All it requires is a pointer to the target function, it does NOT keep reference to the detour or the original callback.

 ## Synopsis

 <pre>
  <code>
 namespace alterhook